Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Proof of Theorem

-We then use a stochastic continuity argument and Lemma \ref{lemma:stability_q_z} to propagate the smallness of $|\hat{q}_p(\iz) - q(\iz)|$ from $\eta \geq 1$ to all $\iz \in \hat{D}$.
+To propagate the convergence from $\eta\geq 1$ to all $z\in D$, we then use a stochastic continuity argument and Lemma \ref{lemma:stability_q_z} to propagate the smallness of $|\hat{q}_p(\iz) - q(\iz)|$.
 The argument is very similar to those in the proof of Proposition \ref{proposition:weak_local_law}.
 We therefore omit the details.
 All together, we conclude that